MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Encrypt Secrets

-For security reasons, the username and password for LDAP and any remote databases should not be stored in plain text.
-Therefore, when specifying this information when configuring LDAP or a remote database, you should encrypt these secrets in the administrator utiity first as follows.

-For security purposes, we strongly recommend that you encrypt remote database and LDAP/LDAP-S login credentials rather than store them in the `appsettings.json` file in plain text.
+For security purposes, we strongly recommend that you encrypt the login credentials for any remote database and/or LDAP/LDAP-S rather than store them in plain text in the `appsettings.json` configuration file.
 Here's how:
-         >2.
-[Generate an encrypted credential string](admin-utility.md#encrypt) using the Administrator Utility.
-         >3.
-Return to `appsettings.json` and insert this string into the database connection string.

 1. Make sure a credential encryption certificate with a private key is installed on the front-end.

+1. Encrypt the credentials using the DeployR Administrator Utility as follows:
-1. [Launch the DeployR Administrator Utility](#launch) script with administrator privileges.
+   1. [Launch the utility](#launch) script with administrator privileges.

    1. From the main menu, choose the option to encrypt secrets.

-1. When prompted, enter the secret string made up of the username and password.
+   1. When prompted, enter the username and password.
+The tool will return an encrypted string.

-The tool will return an encrypted string that you must add to the appropriate section of the configuration file, `appsettings.json`.
+1. Insert that string in the appropriate section of the configuration file, `appsettings.json`.

-@@@@@@@@@

 <br><a name="test"></a>